timklapdor/learning-materials/README.md

 1. Open Chrome and install [Styler](https://chrome.google.com/webstore/detail/styler/bogdgcfoocbajfkjjolkmcdcnnellpkb)
 2. Go to the web page you wish to test on - Interact2 for example
+3. Click on Styler to open up the CSS & JS windows
-3. Past in CSS and see changes
+3. Past in CSS and click off the window to see changes
-4. Revert to original by deleting CSS
+4. Styler will store your CSS for that website so to revert to the original you need to delete the CSS

 ### Font Testing